ClusterHQ/flocker/docs/gettinginvolved/plugins/faq.rst

 How do I go about debugging after a functional test has failed?
 ---------------------------------------------------------------

-Start with Flocker node agent log (:file:`/var/log/flocker/flocker-dataset-agent.log`).
+Start with the Flocker node agent log (:file:`/var/log/flocker/flocker-dataset-agent.log`).
 You can use `eliot-tree <https://github.com/jonathanj/eliottree>`_ to render the log in ASCII format.

-If the Flocker log looks ok, move on to storage driver log, then storage backend logs.
+Following this, review the storage driver log, then storage backend logs.

 How do I triage further if I see the following error in Flocker dataset agent log?
 ----------------------------------------------------------------------------------